Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted

 Compare Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted

-See how Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted compares to other foods:
+See how Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted compares to other foods in terms of nutrition:

-- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Veal, shoulder, whole (arm and blade), separable lean only, cooked, braised
+- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Veal, ground, cooked, broiled

-- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Veal, shoulder, whole (arm and blade), separable lean only, cooked, roasted
+- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Game meat, antelope, raw

-- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Veal, shoulder, arm, separable lean and fat, raw
+- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Bison, ground, grass-fed, raw

-- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Veal, shoulder, arm, separable lean and fat, cooked, braised
+- Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted vs Game meat, beaver, raw

 More in Lamb, Veal, and Game Products